x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

     ![JSON key](../media/gsuite-mig-4-json.png)

-11. Keep track of the JSON keyfile that is automatically downloaded, as you will need its filename during the steps under [Create a migration endpoint in Microsoft 365 or Office 365](#create-a-migration-endpoint-in-microsoft-365-or-office-365).
+11. Keep track of the JSON key file that is automatically downloaded, as you will need its filename during the steps under [Create a migration endpoint in Microsoft 365 or Office 365](#create-a-migration-endpoint-in-microsoft-365-or-office-365).
 Close the pop-up dialog and click **Save**.

 ## Enable API usage in your project